mattcieslak/hbcd-docs/docs/measures/socenv_determinants/perceived_stress.md

 **Full Name**: Patient-Reported Outcome Measurement Information System
 **Acronym/Brief Name**: Perceived Stress/Social Support
 **Construct**: Perceived Stress/Social Support

+**Description**
-**Description**: These measures of perceived stress and social support are a combination of the PROMIS emotional support 4a questionnaire and the Perceived Stress Scale – 4 (PSS-4).
+These measures of perceived stress and social support are a combination of the PROMIS emotional support 4a questionnaire and the Perceived Stress Scale – 4 (PSS-4).
 The first 4 questions are the PROMIS emotional support 4a questionnaire which measures the quality of the emotional support to which the participant has access.
 The last 4 questions (PSS-4) represent the shortened version of the PSS-14.
 This questionnaire measures perceived general stress in the past month.
 It has been used in many populations world wide including pregnant individuals and young families.

+**Summary**
-**Summary**: The Perceived Stress and Social support tools measure perceived stress and perceptions of emotional support by one’s social network in the caregivers in this study longitudinally.
+The Perceived Stress and Social support tools measure perceived stress and perceptions of emotional support by one’s social network in the caregivers in this study longitudinally.

 ## Implementation & Data Collection
 **Method of Administration**: Remote survey